Hamza-ALLAGA/Study-and-implementation-of-a-Next-Generation-Firewall-NGFW-solution-FortiGate-Directed-by-Super/README.md

 Now, the installation process for Fortigate Firewall is getting started.
 So, please follow the steps below in GNS3.
-             1. Open the Gns3 application
+a.
+Open the Gns3 application
-             2. Go to browse all devices as per the below snapshots [image](https://user-images.githubusercontent.com/104470002/213036451-698c08c2-a745-47ba-b127-0df38db9f795.png)
+b.
+Go to browse all devices as per the below snapshots [image](https://user-images.githubusercontent.com/104470002/213036451-698c08c2-a745-47ba-b127-0df38db9f795.png)